-Our engineers collaborated at an inter-European level to construct the converter stations in Herdersbrug in Belgium, and Richborough, in the south-east of England.
-These facilities house our state-of-the-art HVDC Plus technology that enables the low-loss transmission of electricity through 140 kilometers of subsea and underground cables.
-We speak to some of our engineers about what was involved in this special project of firsts.
+At each end of the link, our engineers constructed the converter stations — in Herdersbrug in Belgium, and in Richborough, in the south-east of England.
+These facilities house our state-of-the-art HVDC PLUS technology, which enables the low-loss transmission of electricity through 140 kilometers of subsea and underground cables.

-On the Belgian side, our Project Lead was Tom Clauwaert.
-Tom says that the highlight for him was the first energization of the converter station.
-“Although everything has been checked and double-checked, it is still a nervous moment when you see if it really works.
-And it did!”
+On the Belgian side, our Project Lead Tom Clauwaert says the highlight for him was the first energization of the converter station.
+“Although everything has been checked and double-checked, it is still a nervous moment when you see if it really works.”

-In September 2017, Nemo Link reached one million hours worked, with no time lost to injuries.
-In the same year, the project was awarded the Sword of Honour by the British Safety Council.
-This prestigious award is only given to companies who excel in terms of environment, health and safety standards.
+Roughly a year into its construction, Nemo Link clocked one million hours worked, with no time lost to injuries.
+In 2017, the project was awarded the Sword of Honour by the British Safety Council – a prestigious award given only to projects that excel in terms of environment, health and safety standards.

 Come together: Integrating Europe’s energy market

-When people in the UK or Belgium switch on the lights or plug in their phones, they may never realize they are benefiting from infrastructure that transmits power across borders.
-But Nemo Link is a significant building block in the broader trend toward the future of energy in Europe: the electricity market is becoming increasingly integrated.
+When people in the UK or Belgium switch on the lights or plug in their phones, they may never realize they’re benefiting from infrastructure that transmits power across borders, but this will occur more and more often.
+Nemo Link is a significant building block in the broader trend: Europe’s electricity market is becoming increasingly integrated.

 As interconnectors provide more links between national electricity grids, they offer grid operators more options, boosting stability and security of supply for both countries.
 They may also make the market more efficient, as excess supply in one country can satisfy demand in another.

-Stability of electricity grids is becoming more urgent as the role of renewable energy grows.
-As the sun doesn’t always shine and the wind doesn’t always blow, interconnectors help to even out the intermittent production from renewable resources.
+Grid stability is becoming more urgent with the growing role of renewable energy.
+Interconnectors help to even out the intermittent production from renewable resources.
 Without them, clean energy capacity may go to waste while elsewhere fossil-fuel power is required to make up the difference.